-Solomon M. Hermosura, Filipino, 59, has served as Corporate Secretary of IMI since November 2013.
-He is a Managing Director of Ayala Corporation and a member of its Management Committee since 2009 and the Ayala Group Management Committee.
-He is also the Group Head of Corporate Governance, and the Chief Legal Officer, Chief Compliance Officer, Corporate Secretary and Data Protection Officer of Ayala Corporation.
-He is the CEO of Ayala Group Legal.
-He also serves as the Corporate Secretary and Group General Counsel of Ayala Land, Inc., and Corporate Secretary of Globe Telecom, Inc., AC Energy Corporation (formerly AC Energy Philippines, Inc.), AREIT, Inc. and Ayala Foundation, Inc. He also serves as a Corporate Secretary and a member of the Board of Directors of a number of companies in the Ayala group.
-Mr. Hermosura is currently a member of the faculty of the College of Law of San Beda University.
+Solomon M. Hermosura, Filipino, 60, has served as Corporate Secretary of IMI since November 2013.
+He is a Senior Managing Director of Ayala Corporation and a member of its Management Committee since 2009 and the Ayala Group Management Committee since 2010.
+He also serves as Corporate Secretary and Group General Counsel of Ayala Land, Inc.; Corporate Secretary of ACEN CORPORATION, AREIT, Inc. Globe Telecom, Inc. and Ayala Foundation, Inc., He serves as Corporate Secretary and member of the Board of Directors of a number of companies in the Ayala Group.
+He is currently a member of the faculty of the College of Law of San Beda University.
 He graduated valedictorian with Bachelor of Laws degree from San Beda College in 1986 and placed third in the 1986 Bar Examinations.

-Rosario Carmela G. Austria, Filipino, 39, was elected as Assistant Corporate Secretary of Integrated Micro-Electronics in April 2021.
+Rosario Carmela G. Austria, Filipino, 40, was elected as Assistant Corporate Secretary of Integrated Micro-Electronics in April 2021.
 She is also the Assistant Corporate Secretary of Ayala Corporation, Ayala Foundation, Inc., AC Industrial Technology Holdings, Inc., and other companies within the Ayala Group.
-She is currently Head of the Corporate Secretarial Services Division, Corporate Governance Group of Ayala Corporation.
+She is Head of the Corporate Secretarial Services Division, Corporate Governance Group of Ayala Corporation.
 Previously, she was Corporate Governance Manager in Ayala Group Legal from May 2019 to May 2020 and in Ayala Corporation from May 2020 to March 2021.
 Prior to joining Ayala Group, she worked in the Securities and Exchange Commission from September 2009 to April 2019 where her last post was Assistant Director of the Corporate Governance Division, Corporate Governance and Finance Department.
 She graduated with a Bachelor of Science degree in Legal Management, minor in International Business, from the Ateneo de Manila University in 2004 and completed her Juris Doctor degree from the same university in 2008.
 She was admitted to the Philippine Bar in 2009.
-She obtained a Master of Public Policy in 2013 from the National Graduate Institute of Policy Studies ("GRIPS") in Tokyo, Japan as a recipient of the Japan-IMF Scholarship Program for Asia.
+She obtained a Master of Public Policy in 2013 from the National Graduate Institute of Policy Studies (GRIPS) in Tokyo, Japan as a recipient of the Japan-IMF Scholarship Program for Asia.